ShaileshLambode/SafeMate-Flutter-Android-App/README.md

 ## 📂 Practical Demonstration

-The working demo of the SafeMate application is included as:

-📽 **video.mp4**

-This video demonstrates:
+The demo video (**video.mp4**) demonstrates:

-* App navigation
+* App navigation flow
-* Safety alert flow
+* Emergency / safety trigger
-* UI interaction
+* UI interactions
-* Core functionalities
+* Core application features

+The video is embedded above for easy preview and is also available for download in the repository.

 ---